-In 2016, the Group entered into a non-cancellable agreement with a third party to sell the property situated at 6 Tuas West Street, Singapore 637442 for a consideration of \$6,935,000 (net of estimated transaction costs).
-Accordingly, the carrying amount of the property, has been classified as held for sale.
+In 2016, the Group entered into a non-cancellable agreement with a third party to sell the property situated at 6 Tuas West Street, Singapore 637442, for a consideration of \$6,935,000 (net of estimated transaction costs).
+Accordingly, the carrying amount of the property, had been classified as held for sale.
 The property was used for the Group's operations as a whole and not specific to any segment of the Group.
+The transaction was completed on March 10, 2017.